-The basic reference design for the European Extremely Large Telescope was completed in 2006.
-The project is currently in a detailed design phase during which critical components are being prototyped.
+The basic reference design (phase A) for the European Extremely Large Telescope was completed in 2006.
+The detailed design phase (phase B), during which critical components have been prototyped, will be completed by the end of 2011.
 During this phase, the project placed contracts with industry and institutes in Europe amounting to about 60 million euros.
 In addition to these design activities, more than 30 European scientific institutes and high-tech companies studied the technological aspects of large telescopes within the EU Framework Programmes 6 and 7, partially funded by the European Commission.
 Ten studies for instruments and adaptive optics systems have also been completed during this phase, allowing the project to build a most competitive instrumentation plan for the first decade.